 Silent Hill has the "goddess" (actually a powerful monster) of The Order who acts as The Big Bad for a number of the games.

 Shin Megami Tensei I and II both use this trope faithfully; YHVH is a complete and utter megalomaniac who demands full respect and worship from man, and if they don't provide such, His wrath follows quickly.
+In many games, the Law path that YHVH patrons results in a variant of the World of Silence, where all creation does nothing except ceaselessly chant prayers to Him for all eternity.
 Lucifer is more on our side, but he's still willing to do some horrible things to "help" us.
 Atlus has stated that this all stems from something terribly wrong at the very core of reality.
 They've also claimed that they're moving away from this trope to avoid offending heavily-Christian countries now that they have a wider audience.
 By "move away", they apparently mean "be a touch more subtle about it".

 By the end of Shin Megami Tensei II, everyone basically wants God dead, from Lucifer to the angel Gabriel.
 The player takes care of this.